Linguistics Course Catalog

 3 units

 Advanced topics in psycholinguistics and experimental linguistics.
 Contemporary memory models.
 Computational models of comprehension and production.
 Neurolinguistic findings and methodologies.
 Student work revolves around an extended research project in which students apply advanced analytical techniques.
 Graduate students have separate evaluation criteria.
-Three-credit version of course 258.
+Three-credit version of LING 258.
 Does not require a final paper.
-Students cannot receive credit for this course and course 258.
-Prerequisite(s): course 257.
-Enrollment restricted to graduate students.
+Students cannot receive credit for this course and LING 258.
+Prerequisite(s): LING 257.
+Enrollment is restricted to graduate students.
 Enrollment limited to 12.

 LING 259